 The Guarani language is part of the Tupi-Guarani language family that belongs to South America.
 It is spoken by about 4.6 million people in Paraguay.
 Guarani speakers can also be found in Bolivia, Brazil and Argentina.

+This plant symbolizes wealth and good luck, especially in Western cultures.
 Legend says if the flower falls on your head, it means good fortune for you.

-Interesting facts about Jacaranda:
+Interesting facts about Jacaranda

 The Legend of Jacaranda